Taille:

 Publications: affiliations and acknowledgments to mention

 Research collaboration implies that the two persons working on experiments and bioinformatics associated to the project are listed as co-authors the first time the results are published.
-This is only the case if the core facility has been involved in library preparation and/or bioinformatics analysis, not in the case of “ready-to-load” projects.
+This is only the case if the core facility has been involved in library preparation and/or bioinformatics analysis (except automated analyses), not in the case of “ready-to-load” projects.
 The affiliation to use is the following:

 GenomiqueENS, Institut de Biologie de l'ENS (IBENS), Département de biologie, École normale supérieure, CNRS, INSERM, Université PSL, 75005 Paris, France